hamorim/hamorim/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Hugo Lyra and I'm developer.

- - 💙 In love with Ruby, Vue, React
- - 🌱 Currently learning Elixir
+I'm developer. 💙 In love with Ruby, Vue, React and 🌱 Currently learning Elixir